Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Cannon-Bard theory of emotion** The belief that both physiological arousal and emotional experience are produced simultaneously by the same nerve stimulus.
 Walter Cannon and later Philip Bard suggested an alternative view.
 **Development** More recent research has led to some important modifi cations of the theory.
-For one thing, we now understand that the hypothalamus and the limbic system, not the thalamus, play a major role in emotional experience.
+For one thing, we now understand that the hypothalamus and the limbic system, not the thalamus, play a major role in emotional experience.
 In addition, the simultaneous occurrence of the physiological and emotional responses, which is a fundamental assumption of the Cannon-Bard theory, has yet to be demonstrated conclusively
-- **THE SCHACHTER-SINGER THEORY** The belief that emotions are determined jointly by a nonspecific kind of physiological arousal and its interpretation, based on environmental cues.
+- **THE SCHACHTER-SINGER THEORY** The belief that emotions are determined jointly by a nonspecific kind of physiological arousal and its interpretation, based on environmental cues.
 Example `Page 387`.Schachter and Singer believed, they were right in assuming that when the source of physiological arousal is unclear, we may look to our surroundings to determine what we are experiencing.
-- The amygdala , in the brain’s temporal lobe, is important in the experience of emotions for it provides a link between the perception of an emotionproducing stimulus and the recall of that stimulus later.
+- The amygdala , in the brain’s temporal lobe, is important in the experience of emotions for it provides a link between the perception of an emotionproducing stimulus and the recall of that stimulus later.
 - **Facial-affect program** Activation of a set of nerve impulses that make the face display the appropriate expression.
 - **Facial-feedback hypothesis**
 The hypothesis that facial expressions not only reflect emotional experience but also help determine how people experience and label emotions.
 For instance, the muscles activated when we smile may send a message to the brain indicating the experience of happiness—even if there is nothing in the environment that would produce that particular emotion.Some psychologist argue that facial expressions are necessary for an emotion to be experienced.